Air force base searches for missing machine gun shortly after losing grenades

 Earlier this month, a container of grenades fell off a Humvee on a Native American reservation.

-The Air Force sent 100 airmen to walk the entire six-mile route where the military explosives were likely lost, The Washington Post reported, citing a statement for the local Mountrail County sheriff.
+The Air Force sent 100 airmen to walk the entire six-mile route where the military explosives were likely lost, The Washington Post reported, citing a statement from the local Mountrail County sheriff.

 The military has offered a $5,000 reward for information leading to the recovery of the container with the ammunition, The Minot Daily News reported.